1. Screenwriting 101 for Novelists – How To Pitch & Sell to Hollywood

 Q&A about the Biz – ample time to get your questions answered

-2. Seminar for ACFW Meeting -- Monday March 5
+2. Seminar (talk) for NCWA Meeting -- Monday March 5

 Mini Forensic Science Boot Camp for Writers